nigels-code/think-piece/README.md

 ```sh
 npm start
 ```
-Runs the application in development mode.\
+This runs the application in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in a browser.